 What's on this page

-You are automatically enrolled to vote if you are on the State Electoral Roll as at 5pm, Friday 1 September 2017.
+You are automatically enrolled to vote at local government elections if you are on the State Electoral Roll for a property within the Armadale district for your normal residential address as at 4:00pm 30 August 2019.

-If you are unsure if you are enrolled to vote check your enrolment on the State Electoral Roll at the Western Australian Electoral Commissions website by clicking here or calling 13 63 06.
+You can check your enrolment details on the State Electoral Roll at the Western Australian Electoral Commissions website by clicking here or calling 13 63 06.

-- You have lived at your present address for at least the last month.
+- Have lived at your present address for at least one last month prior to the close of enrolments.

 If you are not on the State Electoral Roll but meet the eligibility criteria, or if you have changed address recently you must register or update your details by any of the following methods: